BattModels/asimtools/paper.md

 functions/asimmodules
 while also being a stand-alone lightweight workflow manager for simpler cases.

+# Usage To-Date

+ASIMTools has been used in the benchmarking Machine Learning Interatomic Potentials [@phuthi_accurate_2024] and creating a workflow for calculation of vibrational properties of solids calculations [@phuthi_vibrational_2024].

 # Examples
 We present two examples of simulation protocols, many more can be found in the ASIMTools documentation.